 See FindLaw's Motorcycle Accidents section for additional articles and resources, including Helmet Laws and Motorcycle Accident Cases and Motorcycle Defects and Recalls.
 The First Steps After an Injury section contains resources to help you gather information, obtain a police report, and meet with an attorney.

-If you have been injured in a motorcycle accident, it is smart to talk to a qualified attorney about your case.
-An attorney can help you understand the law and the facts of your case and make sure you get any money that might be owed to your for your injuries.
-You can have your claim reviewed by an experienced car and motorcycle accident attorney now.
+If you've been injured in a motorcycle accident, it's smart to talk to a qualified car accident attorney about your case.
+An attorney can help you understand the law and the facts of your case and make sure you get any money that might be owed to you for your injuries.

 Contact a qualified auto accident attorney to make sure your rights are protected.